 FALL 2014 | LIVE WELL | Daily Hampshire Gazette

-In this video I talk about my work and an upcoming workshop.
+In this video I talk about my work and a workshop dealing with healing from trauma.
 See below for more info.

 Movement is a key factor in maintaining vitality, flexibility, mobility, strength, mental functioning and a good quality of life.
 This is true throughout our lives and especially as we age.
 In addition, movement helps your body function well.
 It aids the circulation of blood, removal of toxins, promotes healing and deeper breathing, and so much more.
 Your body is built to move with many bones, joints and muscles ready to spring into action.